sudoyashi/Joshis-Garage/pages/cloud.md

 To start this off, I'm going through [The Cloud Resume Challenge](https://cloudresumechallenge.dev/docs/the-challenge/azure/), and to my relief, I've done most of these tasks before in my experience as an IT specialist or admin before.
 I've set a soft deadline of 1 month (July 13, 2023) to finish this project

 I've setup numerous websites and testing environments via Docker (with Docker compose) and Jekyll.
 I've also worked with HTTPS, DNS, Javascript, troubleshooting APIs and Python every now and then through my Help Desk role.
 The latter third of the steps like Infrastructure as Code (IaC), Source Control, and CI/CD are the the topics I'm most unfamiliar with.
 But like all things in IT, you have to adapt to new tech eventually.
-And of course, blogging is something I've been doing for quite some time.
+This is like the 9th website I've made for myself so it ain't my first rodeo in blogging!

 ## Starting goal: Complete The Cloud Resume Challenge